-Dr. Mona Gohara: “This serum is great to visibly reduce stubborn dark spots and discoloration caused by UV exposure and skin conditions such as acne.
-The triple-active formula reduces the number and intensity of dark spots and other signs of aging for a more even complexion.”
+“This serum is great to visibly reduce stubborn dark spots and discoloration caused by UV exposure and skin conditions, such as acne.
+The triple-active formula reduces the number and intensity of dark spots and other signs of aging for a more even complexion.” —Dr. Gohara

-Eden Gilliam: “It contains CBD to assist with inflammation, vitamins A, C, [and] E, and sea buckthorn berry.”
+“[This serum] contains CBD to assist with inflammation, vitamins A, C, [and] E, and sea buckthorn berry.”—Eden Gilliam

-Eden Gilliam: “It contains kojic acid, turmeric extract, and vitamin C [to brighten].”
+“[This formula] contains kojic acid, turmeric extract, and vitamin C [to brighten].”—Eden Gilliam

-This formula is packed with retinol, kojic acid, and niacinamide, and works as an all-over brightening serum or spot treatment.
+This dark spot corrector is packed with retinol, kojic acid, and niacinamide, and it works as an all-over brightening serum or spot treatment.
 For best results as a spot treatment, use a cotton bud to be as precise as possible.

-This spot treatment contains less than 10 ingredients, one of them being peppermint oil, which helps to fight active acne and helps prevent new dark spots from forming as a result of post-inflammatory hyperpigmentation.
+This treatment contains less than 10 ingredients, one of them being peppermint oil, which helps to fight active acne and prevent new dark spots from forming as a result of post-inflammatory hyperpigmentation.

-A favorite everywhere, this serum is an amazing (and inexpensive) product that helps reduce the visibility of breakouts and scars while brightening the skin to give you that even-toned glow.
+This serum helps reduce the visibility of breakouts and scars while brightening the skin to give you that even-toned glow.